Tropical cyclones in 2014: April

 In the month of April, 7 systems formed, the second-least active month of this year; however, 5 storms were named.
 Severe Tropical Cyclone Ita was the strongest tropical cyclone in the Australian region by minimum central pressure since George in 2007, and since Monica in 2006 by wind speed.
 In the Australian basin, including Ita, 2 more systems formed: Jack and a weak 17U.
 Ivanoe formed in the South-West Indian Ocean basin, while Peipah (Domeng), a weak tropical depression, and Tapah existed in the West Pacific basin.

 May

-May was an extremely inactive month worldwide despite of the current El Niño event, with two tropical cyclones forming.
-One of them is BOB 02, which is a depression that brought relief to Odisha, which had been suffering from a heat wave that claimed 22 lives.
+May of 2014 was one of the least active months in the history of worldwide tropical cyclogenesis despite an extant El Niño event, with two tropical cyclones forming.
+One of them was BOB 02, a depression that brought relief to Odisha, which had been suffering from a heat wave that claimed 22 lives.
 Coastal areas previously reporting temperatures near 40 C fell below 30 C during the system's passage.
-The other is Amanda, which is the strongest Eastern Pacific tropical cyclone ever recorded in the month of May, and it is also the strongest cyclone of the month with a wind speed of 135 kn and a pressure of 932 hPa.
+The other was Amanda, which was the strongest Eastern Pacific tropical cyclone ever recorded in the month of May, and it is also the strongest cyclone of the month with a wind speed of 135 kn and a pressure of 932 hPa.